OpenEvalProject/evals/manuscripts/elife-44245/v2/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/44245/elife-44245-fig8-v2.jpg)

-**Figure 8.:** hi and CD80lo Bmem cells.(Top) In the pre-GC phase of the primary response, the BCR affinity to antigen or the amount of available antigen determine the quantity of antigen presentation to T cells, and the extent of the induction of CD40L on T cells.
+**Figure 8.:** (Top) In the pre-GC phase of the primary response, the BCR affinity to antigen or the amount of available antigen determine the quantity of antigen presentation to T cells, and the extent of the induction of CD40L on T cells.
 Thus, the strength of CD40 signaling in B cells is determined by the interacting T cells, which then directs the differentiation fate to distinct Bmem subsets: relatively stronger CD40 signal commits B cells towards CD80hi Bmem cells, whereas weaker CD40 signal commits B cells towards CD80lo Bmem cells.
 After GC formation, TFH cells, being able to express a high level of CD40L after TCR stimulation, strongly stimulate CD40 on relatively high-affinity B cells and facilitate their differentiation to CD80hi Bmem cells.
 (Bottom) Activation of NF-κB, and the downstream BATF–IRF4 heterodimer, may transmit the strong CD40 signaling into a mechanism that facilitates the differentiation towards CD80hi Bmem cells.

 Thus, stronger CD40 signaling in the GC may direct the development of CD80hi Bmem cells, as supported by our data.
 Despite this supposition, it was reported that strong T cell help and CD40 signaling in vivo induce the differentiation of GC B cells into PCs (Ise et al., 2018; Schwickert et al., 2011), raising a question as to the mechanism for the differentiation of GC B cells into either CD80hi Bmem cells or PCs.
 The fact that CD40 stimulation suppresses PC generation in vitro (Hawkins et al., 2013; Randall et al., 1998; Satpathy et al., 2010) suggests that the strong CD40 signaling alone does not directly promote PC differentiation in the GC.
 It is possible that additive BCR signaling affects the differentiation of GC B cells into PCs (Kräutler et al., 2017), although it has been reported that BCR signaling is inactive in most GC B cells (Khalil et al., 2012).
 Supposing that TFH cells are heterogeneous in terms of cytokine production (Weinstein et al., 2016), a cytokine produced from a particular TFH cell subset that interacts with the GC B cells may play a key role.
 Thus, a combination and integration of signaling pathways, one from the strong CD40 stimulation, the other from a particular cytokine, and maybe more, may ultimately determine the fate of GC B cells.
 IL-21 is known to induce B cell differentiation into PCs, while IL-21R-defficiency attenuated PC development and accelerated Bmem cell development (Zotos et al., 2010).
 In addition, we previously reported that iGB cells that were secondarily cultured with IL-21 preferentially develop into bone marrow PCs but not Bmem cells in vivo after adoptive transfer (Nojima et al., 2011).
 Thus, when GC B cells interact with IL-21-producing TFH cells, and receive a strong CD40 signal, they will differentiate into PCs.
 A TFH cell subset that induces the differentiation of GC B cells into CD80hi Bmem cells has yet to be defined.
 IL-4-producing TFH cells may be this subset, because iGB cells that are cultured with IL-4 on the CD40Lhigh feeder preferentially differentiated into CD80hi iMB cells in vivo.
 Considering a report showing that Bmem cells develop from B cells in the earlier GC, whereas long-lived PCs are generated during the later GC (Weisel et al., 2016), it is possible that distinct TFH subsets may work dominantly in B cell selection along the time course of the GC reaction.